Michael Ontkean: Making Love

-Making Love (1982) is about a married man who discovers his homosexuality.
+Making Love (1982) was about a married man who discovers his homosexuality.
 Ontkean was not the director's first choice for the film: Arthur Hiller had previously approached Tom Berenger, Michael Douglas, Harrison Ford, William Hurt and Peter Strauss to play the lead, before finally approaching Ontkean.
 According to Hiller, the reaction of most actors was to tell him not to even consider them for the role.
 The film reunited Ontkean with Kate Jackson; the two had previously co-starred together in The Rookies.
-Many years later, Ontkean tried to prevent clips from the film from being included in The Celluloid Closet, a 1996 documentary about LGBT characters in film, but he was unsuccessful.
+Many years later, Ontkean tried to prevent clips from the film from being included in The Celluloid Closet, a 1995 documentary about LGBT characters in film, but he was unsuccessful.

 Twin Peaks

 Ontkean appeared as Sheriff Harry S. Truman in David Lynch and Mark Frost's Twin Peaks (1990–1991).
 He filmed scenes for Twin Peaks: Fire Walk with Me but, like many others from the original TV series, his scenes were deleted from the final film.